FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 But in both cases we get values which reach outside of the boundary of the expected values.
 This is the concept of Halos.
 This is a property of all Sharpeners which are originated from classic blur filters (Called *Spatially Invariant Linear Filters*).
 They just average data form both sides of an edge while conceptually we'd prefer to average pixels on the left with pixels similar to them, on the left and the same holds for the other side.

+What really bothers us about Halos is their *Roll Off*.
+The part were after the overshooting they get back to the local value.
+We would like the Roll Off not to happen.
+Instead of roll off, we'd like small over shoot and slight increase of the values.
+So bright gets brighter and dark get darker.

 ### Edge Preserving Blurring & Sharpening

 So, we saw the problem with Gaussian Blur based filters.
 They all mix pixel values from both sides of the edge.
 So Image Processing researchers in the late 90's started thinking about solving this.